 Lavender that was planted last year must not be spared!

-If it often fine to let a shrub settle in for its first year with little or no trimming, but with Lavender it is essential to trim it young.
-This forces it to make lots of leaf buds close to the centre of the plant, which forms a strong base for the future.
+It is often fine, even preferable to let a shrub settle in for its first year with little or no trimming.
+With Lavender, it is essential to trim it young so that it makes lots of leaf buds close to the centre of the plant, which forms a strong base for the future.

 The second trim should n0t be left too late.
 The new growth needs time to harden up before the weather gets cold.